skellat/skellat.github.io/_posts/2023-01-29-UnriffedAtomicRulers.markdown

 voices: ""
 ---

-This is the another film of the Star Man quartet.
+Sometimes there are goofy bits of science fiction that came from Japan.
+This is one of them.

 <iframe src="https://archive.org/embed/AtomicRulersOfTheWorld" width="640" height="480" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>